 Let me clearly state this is being done voluntarily and I have not received any “warning” letters from FDA or FTC.
 I simply wish as always, to conduct business in a transparent and ethical manner.
 Truth in Labeling and Marketing continues to be a part of my business ethic for Sterling Minerals.

-For the full story, including litigation against the FDA for Ambiguous Language and Censorship, letters from the FDA, Federal Court Rulings and a bit of humor, visit my Skin Care Guide, FDA & FTC Compliance: Wading Through The Muck!
+For the full story, including litigation against the FDA for Ambiguous Language and Censorship, letters from the FDA, Federal Court Rulings and a bit of humor, visit an archived article in my Skin Care Guide, FDA & FTC Compliance: Wading Through The Muck!

 I love receiving all of your letters telling your stories of how our products worked for your skin and seeing reviews posted on our products.
 Regardless of how wonderful you feel our products are, raves claiming that they cured, cleared up or healed the affliction, according to the FTC they'll need to be edited for content if we opt to publish them.
 We make every effort to make sure product reviews are in compliance so it does not give the connotation it is an OTC drug!